matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 # Add an Error Code for Signaling a Deactivated User

-Currently, when a user attempts to log in, they will receive an `M_FORBIDDEN` errcode if their password is incorrect.
+Currently, when a user attempts to log in, they will receive an `M_FORBIDDEN` error code if their password is incorrect.
 However, if the user's account is deactivated, they will also receive an `M_FORBIDDEN`, leaving clients in a state where they are unable to inform the user that the reason they cannot log in is that their account has been deactivated.
-This leads to confusion and password resetting with ultimately results in unnecessary support requests.
+This leads to confusion and password resetting which ultimately results in frustration.

 ## Proposal

-This proposal asks to create a new errcode, `M_USER_DEACTIVATED`, that MAY be returned whenever an action is attempted that requires an activited user, but the authenticating user is deactivated.
+This proposal asks to create a new error code, `M_USER_DEACTIVATED`, that may be returned whenever an action is attempted that requires an activited user, but the authenticating user is deactivated.
 The HTTP code to return alongside is `403`.

-This should initially be returned by `/login`, when an identifier of a deactivated user is sent in the request.
+An example of this could be returning `M_USER_DEACTIVED` on `/login`, when an identifier of a deactivated user is sent to the homeserver.
 Whether the password has to be correct depends on whether the Homeserver implementation removes login information on deactivation.
 This is an implementation detail.

+It should be noted that this proposal is not requiring implementations to return `M_USER_DEACTIVATED` on any endpoints when a request from a deactivated user appears.
+Instead it is simply defining the new error code, that it can be used by the homeserver when it chooses and that the client should understand what it means.

 ## Tradeoffs

-The alternative is to continue returning an `M_FORBIDDEN`, but send back a different errmsg.
+The alternative is to continue returning an `M_FORBIDDEN`, but send back a different error message.
 This is undesirable as clients are supposed to treat the message as an opaque string, and should not be performing any pattern-matching on it.

 ## Potential issues